 Students are immersed in projects that foster inquiry and critical thinking in disciplines such as history, geography, civics and citizenship and economics.
 They see and observe the world through lens such as justice, change or impact.

 The Stephanie Alexander Kitchen Garden promotes curiosity into nature, the environment and culture.
 The garden inspires conversations and stimulates the senses.
 It promotes social cohesion, collaboration, and personal enrichment.
 It gives students a sense of belonging and connectedness to the natural environment.
 The kitchen immerses students in Italian culture and cooking and an understanding of nutrition.

 We support our students to develop the core STEM skills (Science, Technology, Engineering and Mathematics) that are essential for success in the future.

-Each week students participate in a specialised STEM program where they collaborate to design and create and evaluate a range of inventions.
-These projects may complement the “How the World Works” unit of inquiry.
+Each week students are immersed in a specialised STEM session where they collaborate to design and create and evaluate a range of inventions.
+These projects further promote curiosity into how the world works.